Edris89/facto/README.md

 # UNDER DEVELOPMENT

-# Created By

-Created by Edris Keyam

-# License

-Licensed under the MIT license.

 # Facto-Cli

 Is a colorfull interactive Cli for managing a Factorio Headless Server written in Python 3.